Chapter 5 Computational skills

 Second (and to help you get used to typing instead of clicking), let’s find out where we are in the folder structure.
 You should be in your home folder, which is inside another folder, and so on and so forth.
 Think of it as a highly organized filing cabinet, and you will need to move in between folders to access files.
 Type pwd to see the folder you are in.
 You’ll see your folder at the end, preceeded by a slash, preceeded by another folder, and so on.

 Your home folder is on a relatively small disk, so for all of our subsequent work we will use a large storage disk.
 This disk contains everyone’s data, organized by research lab.
 You change the directory using the cd command.
-To get to the main folder for the Schwartz lab you need to changed directories using the cd command.
+To get to the main folder for the lab you need to changed directories using the cd command.
 Unlike the prior commands you learned, but like most commands you’ll use, this command also takes an argument, which is another “word” that comes after this command.
 In this case you need the argument is the “path” to the folder.
-Type cd /data/schwartzlab.
+Type cd /work/pi_rsschwartz_uri_edu.

 Let’s start by making a new folder to put your work in.
 Use the mkdir command to make a new directory.
 When you make a directory you need to name it, so instead of just mkdir you need mkdir newfolder or some other folder name.
 This is a shared lab folder so you should make a folder with your username.
 For example I might type mkdir rsschwartz.
 From now on I will refer to this as your main folder.